In this article we explain How to Create Site Waste Management Plans (SWMPs) in Easy Steps.

 Many opportunities exist for the beneficial reduction and recovery of materials that would otherwise be destined for disposal as waste.

-Construction industry professionals and building owners can educate and be educated about issues such as beneficial reuse, effective strategies for identification and separation of wastes, and economically viable means of promoting environmentally and socially appropriate means of reducing total waste disposed.
+Construction industry professionals and building owners can educate and be educated about issues such as beneficial reuse.
+Effective strategies should be devised for identification and separation of wastes.
+Economically viable means of promoting environmentally and socially appropriate means of reducing total waste disposed should also be considered.

 Safety Considerations for Good SWMPs

-However, all waste produced can also present a real safety hazard to workers on site if it is not properly managed throughout the project.
+However, all waste produced can also present a real safety hazard to workers on site.
+This occurs if waste it is not properly managed throughout the project.